Termination of Employment

 - Except where the employee is on a fixed term contract of employment the minimum period of notice, (see proviso in 2. below) to be given by the employer shall be not less than:

-a) 1 week's notice if continuous employment is less than 2 years.
+a) 1 week's notice if continuous employment is more than 1 week but less than 2 years.

 b) 2 weeks' notice if continuous employment is two (2) years or more but less than 3 years.

 c) Plus 1 week's notice for each year's continuous service up to a maximum of 12 weeks.